biscotty666/BB2/Spaces/ObsPKMClass/Chapter 1/Personal Knowledge Management.md

 For books and video we rely on a particular system of note taking which focuses on atomic notes.
 We will cover this a lot more later but the general idea is that notes should be stored as small complete and independent pieces of information, like index cards.

-For your own thoughts and ideas obsidian allows you to quickly jot things down as they occur to you, to which you can then go back later and ponder, _develop_, classify, or delete.
+Fleeting notes: For your own thoughts and ideas obsidian allows you to quickly jot things down as they occur to you, to which you can then go back later and ponder, _develop_, classify, or delete.

+Atomic notes: Discussing the concept of atomic notes and why they are important.
+Mention index cards and  __Zettlekasten__.

+Maps of content: Organizing and distilling your notes

 ---

 ### Classify

-- Review your note to ensure clarity <!-- element class="fragment" -->
+- Review your note to ensure clarity <!-- element class="fragment" style="margin-top: 1em;" -->
 - Relate the note to at least one other note <!-- element class="fragment" -->
 - Tag the note to describe it's nature and/or content <!-- element class="fragment" -->